mohrefaat/Unity3d_Login_Example_Project/README.md

     * Partial (A.K.A. guest accounts) - These accounts do not have complete player information (username, password, email).
 These accounts are created when the CreateAccount parameter is true when calling any of our LogInWith____() APIs ([Facebook Example](https://api.playfab.com/Documentation/Client/method/LoginWithFacebook)).
     * Complete -  These are accounts have a username, password and email.
   * Multiple authentication pathways can be linked to a PlayFab account.
 This is a powerful feature allowing a player to easily play and retain their player information across platforms.
-    * Example: When linked, a player can login using Facebook, Google+, email, or GameCenter and be assured that his or her player data persists across the various pathways.
+    * Example: When linked, a player can log in using Facebook, Google+, email, or GameCenter and be assured that his or her player data persists across the various pathways.
     * Documentation on linking accounts can be found [here](https://api.playfab.com/Documentation/Client/method/LinkFacebookAccount).

 3. Source Code & Key Repository Components: